Crazy on You

 "Crazy on You" is a song by American rock band Heart from their debut studio album, Dreamboat Annie (1975).
 It was released in March 1976 as the album's third single in Canada and the album's debut single in the United States.
 It reached the top 25 in Canada and the top 35 in the US.
 It found more success in the Netherlands and Belgium where it peaked at number 2 and 13, respectively, in early 1977 after its release as the second single from Dreamboat Annie in those countries.
 It is considered one of Heart's signature songs as it is one of the most played tracks on classic rock radio stations in the US.

+The song was used in the soundtracks of the films American Pop, Harold and Kumar Go To White Castle, Demolition, Captain Marvel and Guardians of the Galaxy Vol. 3.

 Description

-Starting with an acoustic guitar intro called "Silver Wheels", the song turns into a fast-paced rock song that was the band's signature sound in their early years.
+Opening with an iconic acoustic guitar instrumental which is sometimes identified with Heart's acoustic piece "Silver Wheels", "Crazy on You" then turns into a fast-paced rock song that was the band's signature sound in their early years.
 "Crazy on You" attracted attention both for the relatively unusual combination of an acoustic guitar paired with electric guitars and the fact that the acoustic guitarist was a woman – a rarity in rock music during that time.
 According to co-writer and guitarist Nancy Wilson, who discussed it on an episode of the radio program In the Studio with Redbeard that devoted an entire episode to the Dreamboat Annie album, the rapid acoustic rhythm part was inspired by The Moody Blues's 1970 song "Question".
 The guitar riff was created by Roger Fisher during recording sessions.

 The song's lyrics tell of a person's desire to forget all the problems of the world during one night of passion.
 During an interview on the television series Private Sessions in 2007, Ann Wilson revealed the song was written in response to the stress caused by the Vietnam War and social unrest in the United States in the early 1970s.

 The song was written while the band members were living in a small A-frame cottage in Point Roberts, Washington, situated on the Canada–United States border.